suhaibasaeed/Juniper/README.md

 **2.  poweruptest.py**

-* This script will check where a list of devices are powered on and responsive.
+* This script will check whether a list of devices are powered on and responsive.
 This list is taken from the text file called myfile.txt

 * Please note that the text file needs to be in the same directory/folder for the script to successfully execute.
 * This script works by logging onto the devices and printing the prompt to the screen.